 This paper should be approximately 5 pages, double-spaced, 12-point font, plus a title page with your name, student ID, and a citation of the media report in question.
-Your critique should include an introduction summarizing the relevant background topic, a summary of the media report contents and conclusions, a description of the actual research on which the report is based (i.e., the published scientific study), a critical comparison of the media report and actual study findings, and your conclusions about the accuracy of the media report.
+Your critique should include an introduction summarizing the relevant background topic, a summary of the media report contents and conclusions, a description of the actual research on which the report is based (i.e., the published scientific study or literature), a critical comparison of the media report and actual scientific findings, and your conclusions about the accuracy of the media report.
 You should include a reference list with formatted citations (APA or Journal of Neuroscience style); reference list and title page do not count towards the 5-page limit.
+Do not cite websites or textbooks; use peer-reviewed scientific articles.
 A session will be held in class closer to the end of the semester to address student questions regarding this assignment.

-Final examination date and time: April 18, 2023; 2:30-4:30PM
+Final examination date and time: April 11, 11:30-1:30

-Final exam weighting: 25%
+Final exam weighting: 30%